metaseed/metaGo/README.md

 [![Average time to resolve an issue](https://isitmaintained.com/badge/resolution/metaseed/metago.svg)](https://isitmaintained.com/project/metaseed/metago "Average time to resolve an issue")
 [![Percentage of issues still open](https://isitmaintained.com/badge/open/metaseed/metago.svg)](https://isitmaintained.com/project/metaseed/metago "Percentage of issues still open")

-# Fork
-This is a fork of the original, that fixes decorations disappearing in VSCode version 1.40.
-Here until activity on the original repo resumes.

 ---

 ## Features